boredazfcuk/docker-icloudpd/README.md

 **until_found**: Set this to an integer number to only download the most recently added photos, until *n* number of previously downloaded consecutive photos are found.
 This variable will default to downloading all photos.

 **photo_album**: Set this to the name of an album to only download photos from a single album.

-This variable will default to downloading all photos.
+**photo_library**: Set this to the name of an iOS 16 shared library to only download photos from a single sared library.

 ## OPTIONAL ENVIRONMENT VARIABLES